 - Warm, cooked foods are gentle on the digestive system

 - Water keeps the gut moving and keeps you hydrated

 - Omega 3 can help to regulate the pro-inflammatory effects of prostaglandins

-Finally, herbal remedies such as Linoforce can also bring some relief from constipation.
-This contains linseed, senna and frangula which have traditionally been used to ease the problem.
+Finally, herbal remedies such as Linoforce granules 12 years plus can help with the short-term relief of occasional constipation.
+This remedy contains linseed, senna and frangula.